Post

 Progression in San Vicente Tancuayalab According to this analysis the flood extent changed very fast towards 11th of October in the region of San Vicente Tancuayalab (San Luis Potosi).

-The analysis can be divided into three phases, relying on the all-weather, cloud-penetrating capability of SAR:
+The workflow relied on the all-weather, cloud-penetrating capability of SAR:

-• Data Preparation: I filtered the Sentinel-1 archive to create two median composites—one for the non-flooded baseline (Late September 2025) and one for the flood event (till 13th of October 2025).
+• Data Preparation: I filtered the Sentinel-1 archive to create two median composites: one for the baseline period in late September 2025 and one for the flood period up to 13 October 2025.

 You can find the complete, documented Python code here (in a GIST, a way to share code snippets via Github):